-Beach photo observations and laser scanning surveys were completed during the third year of M/V RP1 (and sister vessels) operations in May and October 2020.
-The observations indicate that the seasonal and interannual patterns are consistent between 2017, 2018, 2019 and years prior to vessel operations.
+Beach photo observations and laser scanning surveys were completed during the fifth year of M/V RP1 (and sister vessels) operations in May and October 2021.
+The observations indicate that the seasonal and interannual patterns are consistent between 2017 through 2021 and years prior to vessel operations.

-The 2020 measurements at Port Orchard and Pleasant Beach show small pockets of erosion and accretion which are consistent with years prior to vessel operations.
-East Bremerton shows erosion and accretion trends which are characteristic of the three to five-year interannual cycle identified previously at the site.
-Erosion continued at several of the sites on East Bremerton, including at the laser scanning survey site, but several photo observation sites began to recover during the winter to higher elevations and then decreased in beach elevation through the summer (as in past years).
+The 2021 measurements at Port Orchard and Pleasant Beach show small pockets of erosion and accretion which are consistent with years prior to vessel operations.
+East Bremerton shows waves of sediment erosion and accretion, similar to those that have been previously identified at the site.

 Point White is the most dynamic shoreline reach in the study area because of exposure to wind-waves and the lack of sediment supply.
 Monitoring sites along Point White continue to exhibit long-term depletion of sediment as well seasonal cycles.
-Volumetric change analysis of beach elevations, as determined by laser scanning, at Point Glover and at Point White are within the range of expected results and no discernable trend is apparent in the data over the past 8 years of monitoring.
+Volumetric change analysis of beach elevations, as determined by laser scanning, at Point Glover and at Point White are within the range of expected results and no discernable trend is apparent in the data over the past 9 years of monitoring.

 At Point Glover, which is also sediment supply-limited, local effects such as changes in creek flows result in variable sediment transport patterns.
-In 2020, the net change in sediment volume was a net loss of 18 CY which is a decrease from 2019 but within the range of change during previous years.
+In 2021, the net change in sediment volume was a net loss of 48 CY, within the range of change during previous years.

-The measurable beach response along the reaches monitored in 2020 cannot be directly attributed to Bremerton-Seattle POF operations.
-The beaches will be monitored again in May and October 2021 to record both the seasonal and interannual cycles of beach response during the fifth year of operation of Kitsap Transit POF operations through Rich Passage.
+The measurable beach response along the reaches monitored in 2021 cannot be correlated to Bremerton-Seattle POF operations.
+The beaches will be monitored again in May and October 2022 to record both the seasonal and interannual cycles of beach response during the sixth year of operation of Kitsap Transit POF operations through Rich Passage.